 Who Can Apply?

 Any Hutton Honors College student, HHC student organization, or IU organization serving HHC students can apply.
+Only HHC Students can submit an application.
+All applications must be signed by a faculty/staff advisor.

 How Do I Apply For Funding?